 So, Peter and the disciples had the right idea when they divided the church into smaller, more manageable groups.

-The system they started still lives in the modern church through Sunday school and it plays a big part in establishing meaningful relationships with other church members.
+The system they started still lives in the modern church through Sunday school.
+And, it plays an important part in establishing meaningful relationships with other church members.

 Sunday school puts mature Christians in place who become mentors for the people who are new to the faith.

-We can be a student of some, and a mentor to others who are just beginning in their journey with Christ.
+In Sunday school, we can become a student of some, and a mentor to others who are just beginning in their journey with Christ.

 Love in Christ